Marine turtles

 Status

-Marine turtles are also recognised internationally as species of conservation concern.
-The green turtle is listed 'vulnerable' in Australia, meaning that it may become endangered if threats to its survival continue.
+Marine turtles are recognised internationally as species of conservation concern.
+The green turtle is listed as 'vulnerable' in Australia, meaning that it may become endangered if threats to its survival continue.
 The loggerhead turtle is 'endangered' in Australia, meaning it may become extinct.

 Threats to turtles